Does Your Home Office Qualify for a Tax Deduction?

-The Tax Cuts and Jobs Act suspended the “business use of home” deduction from 2018 through 2025 for employees, which means that if your sole source of income is a paycheck received exclusively from an employer, then you are noteligible for the deduction even if you are currently working from home.
+The Tax Cuts and Jobs Act suspended the “business use of home” deduction from 2018 through 2025 for employees, meaning that if your sole source of income is a paycheck received exclusively from an employer, you are not eligible for the deduction—even if you are currently working from home.

 On the other hand, the home office deduction is available to qualifying self-employed taxpayers, independent contractors, and those working in the gig economy.

 There are two basic requirements to qualify for the deduction.
 You need to use a portion of your home exclusively for conducting business on a regular basis, and the home must be your principal place of business.